jmiller121/dotnet-maui-workshop/Part 2 - MVVM/README.md

     using MonkeyFinder.Services;
     ```

-1. We also need access to our `MonkeyService`, which we will inject throught he constructor:
+1. We also need access to our `MonkeyService`, which we will inject through the constructor:

     ```csharp
     public ObservableCollection<Monkey> Monkeys { get; } = new();